Tuesday, 19 November 2024

 Storage Modulus E’ of PBI and PBI-blends

-Figure 1 shows the storage modulus vs. temperature behaviour of the PBI, PBI-PEEK blend, PAI, and PEI.
-They all show a significant drop in modulus in the glass transition region.
-Before reaching the Tg, The neat PBI polymer still has a storage modulus of 3 GPa, whereles the other presented polymers have already reached the zero level at this temperature.
+Figure 1 shows the storage modulus vs. temperature behaviour of PBI, PBI-PEEK blend, PAI, and PEI.
+They all show a significant drop in modulus in the glass transition region, expect of PBI.
+Before reaching the Tg, the neat PBI polymer still has a storage modulus of 3 GPa, where else the other presented polymers have already reached the zero level at this temperature.
 Blending PBI with PEEK makes it easier for melt processing and still up to 200°C a high level of modulus can be achieved.
 Among the amorphous high performance polymers, PAI has with 275 °C the highest glass transition temperature.
 A continuous use temperature of 260°C is feasible.
 PAI is melt processable in an injection moulding machine and needs an annealing step after moulding.

 Figure 1: Storage modulus E' of PBI and PBI blends [1]